The Indigo League (

 I'D RATHER BE ~SHINY~

-That said, while Breeders will certainly be able to ICly calculate the probability, it is impossible for a character to ICly know if an egg has a shiny Pokemon inside before it hatches.
+Shinies can be obtained through breeding only by trainers who are of a certain Class Ranking, and are obtained through a Shiny Request!
+ICly, it is impossible for a character to know if an egg has a shiny Pokemon inside before it hatches.
 Remember-- all Pokémon eggs look the same!

 DITTO THAT!